nats-io/nats-architecture-and-design/adr/ADR-33.md

 - `schema`: (optional)
   - `request` - a string/url describing the format of the request payload can be JSON schema etc.
   - `response` - a string/url describing the format of the response payload can be JSON schema etc.
-- `statusHandler` - an optional function that returns unknown data that can be serialized as JSON.
+- `statsHandler` - an optional function that returns unknown data that can be serialized as JSON.
 The handler will be provided the endpoint for which it is building a `EndpointStats`
 - `endpoint` - a subject and a handler (effectively equivalent to a NATS